seantibor/pyencourage/README.rst

 =====

-Once installed, simply call `pyencourage` from the command line or add it to your .bashrc file to see a joke every time you open a terminal.
+Once installed, simply call `pyencourage` from the command line or add it to your .bashrc file to see an encouragement every time you open a terminal.

 You can also access the encouragement in your own project by importing `pyencourage` and using the functions `get_encouragement` and `get_encouragements`.